Alpine-DAV/ascent/src/docs/sphinx/Actions/Scenes.rst

 Color Tables
 ^^^^^^^^^^^^
 The color map translates normalized scalars to color values.
-Minimally, a color table name needs to be specified, but the ``color_table`` nodes allows you to specify RGB and Alpha (opacity) control points for complete customization of color maps.
+Minimally, a color table name needs to be specified, but the ``color_table`` node allows you to specify RGB and Alpha (opacity) control points for complete customization of color maps.
 Alpha control points are used when rendering volumes.
 Color map names names can be found in the `VTK-m repository <https://gitlab.kitware.com/vtk/vtk-m/blob/master/vtkm/rendering/ColorTable.cxx>`_.
 Colors are three double precision values between 0 and 1.